oroinc/documentation/user/back-office/system/configuration/commerce/sales/promotions-settings.rst

    .. note:: By default, promotions are enabled and the **Combine All Discounts** strategy is set.

-3. To customize the default settings:
+3. To customize the default settings, clear the **Use Default** check box next to the option.

+4. Enable or disable the following options as required:

-  a) Clear the **Use Default** check box next to the **Enable Promotion** option.
-This will enable you to clear the option check box and disable promotions in your Oro application.
+    **Enable Promotions** --- the option determines whether to activate or deactivate the promotions feature and promotions-related functionality in your Oro application.

-  b) Clear the **Use Default** check box next to the **Discount Strategy** and select one of the following options -- *Combine All Discounts* or *Best Value Discounts Only*.
+    .. hint:: The **Case-Insensitive Coupon Codes** feature is available since OroCommerce v4.1.3.
+To check which application version you are running, see the :ref:`system Information <system-information>`.

+    **Case-Insensitive Coupon Codes** --- option determines whether to consider or ignore the letter case of the applied coupon codes.
+By default, the option is disabled, meaning that the system carefully checks the entered coupon code against the letter case, so *SpringSale*, *SPRINGSALE*, and *springsale*, are considered to be the three different codes.
+When the option is enabled, the mentioned codes will be considered equal.

+    **Discount Strategy** --- the option determines which strategy to use when calculating the promotion discount for a product:

          * When *Combine All Discounts* is selected, all discount options applicable to products are used in combination.

          * When *Best Value Discounts Only* is selected, only the promotion that gives the best value is applied to products.

-4. Click **Save**.
+5. Click **Save**.

 **Related Topics**